wdrammeh/kit-python-101/projects/calculator/readme.md

-# Problem
+# Calculator

-Write a program that reads an arithmetic statement from a user input and prints the answer (result).
+Write a program that reads a simple arithmetic statement from a user input and prints the answer (result).
+The statememnt/expression contains only one operator and two numbers.

-**Note**
+**Note**:

 - You must implement exception handling
 - The user should be able to continue using the program for as long as they want
 - Terminate the program when the user enters "q"
 - Write all result to a log file
+- Re-implement the solution using OOP

 # Example